jv-farias/jv-farias/README.md

 </h1>

         🌍 I'm from Fortaleza | Ceará | Brazil
-        🧠 I'm a Full Stack Student at the Digital College 🤝 I'm open to collaborating on projects for beginners 🤓 A young person who loves technologies, music, trips, comedy, my family, and friends.
+        🧠 I'm a Developer at 704 Apps
+        🤝 I'm open to collaborating on projects for beginners 🤓 A young person who loves technologies, music, trips, comedy, my family, and friends.